Cathy Fitzgerald, BA Fine Art (Hons), Visual Culture PhD by Practice

 | eco-social art practitioner | researcher | educator

-In 2019, I have been awarded a feasibility study grant from the Carlow Enterprise Board and a Carlow Arts Office Award to develop an innovative online course, and local seminars, on essential ecoliteracy for the arts.
-In recognition of growing up in beautiful inspiring Aotearoa New Zealand, I am developing these courses under the name of Haumea, the name of the earth goddess of the Pacific.
-In January 2019, I was delighted to be invited to teach the undergraduate art and ecology programme at the Burren College of art for the 2019 Spring semester.
+In 2019, I was awarded a feasibility study grant from the Carlow Enterprise Board and a Carlow Arts Office Award to develop an innovative online course, and seminars, on essential ecoliteracy for creative workers.
+In recognition of growing up in beautiful inspiring Aotearoa New Zealand, I am developing these courses under the name of Haumea, the name of the earth goddess of the Pacific, see www.haumea.site